A regular interpolation problem and its applications: Applications of the interpolation problem

 \subsection{Analytic criterion of biregularity}

 We now move towards another important application of the interpolation problem \textemdash \, analytic criterion of biregularity of a regular morphism of complex affine varieties.
-So the base field is assumed to be $\mathbb{C}$.
+The base field is assumed to be $\mathbb{C}$ in this case.
+For more details about the analytic properties of complex algebraic varieties, morphisms, and their connections with the algebraic properties, we refer the reader to \cite{GAGA}.
 A regular morphism $\Phi:X \longrightarrow Y$ induces a holomorphic map $\Phi^{\text{an}}: X^{\text{an}} \longrightarrow Y^{\text{an}}$.
-It is well known that $\Phi$ is biregular if and only if $\Phi^{\text{an}}$ is biholomorphic (cf. \cite{GAGA}).
-The induced $\C$-algebra homomorphism is an isomorphism, in particular.
+It is well known that $\Phi$ is biregular if and only if $\Phi^{\text{an}}$ is biholomorphic (cf. \cite[Proposition 9]{GAGA}).
+Therefore the induced $\C$-algebra homomorphism is an isomorphism, in particular, if $\Phi$ is biregular.
 However, the converse is not true in general, that is, isomorphism of $\left(\Phi^{\text{an}} \right)^*$ does not always yield biregularity of $\Phi$.
 However, under some suitable hypothesis, the converse is also true. \begin{thm} Let $X,Y$ be two complex affine varieties such that $Y$ is factorial.
 Assume $\Phi : X \rightarrow Y$ is a regular morphism.
-Then the following are equivalent: \begin{enumerate}[label=(\roman*)] \item The morphism $\Phi$ is biregular. \item The induced $\C$-algebra morphism is an isomorphism. \end{enumerate} \end{thm} \begin{proof} \ref{1_isom} $\Rightarrow$ \ref{2_isom} is easy.
+Then the following statements are equivalent: \begin{enumerate}[label=(\roman*)] \item The morphism $\Phi$ is biregular. \item The induced $\C$-algebra morphism is an isomorphism. \end{enumerate} \end{thm} \begin{proof} \ref{1_isom} $\Rightarrow$ \ref{2_isom} is easy.
 To show \ref{2_isom} $\Rightarrow$ \ref{1_isom}, consider the following commutative diagram of rings.